grimme-lab/mctc-lib/doc/format-ein.md

          1      8.315114380769     -9.768540219438     -1.791082028670      0.000000000000
 ```

-## Extensions

-No extension implemented to the original format.

-## Missing Features
+## Limitations

 The following features are currently not supported:

-- the requested run-mode is dropped while reading.
+- Run mode (second integer in header) is dropped when reading
-- scalar atomic quantities are not preserved and dropped.
+- Scalar atomic quantities (fourth column) are not preserved

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.